-In addition to her work at BFA, Ms. Grant teaches flute performance to undergraduate and graduate music majors and non-majors at Boston College, where she has been on faculty for 17 years.
-Her previous college appointments were as Lecturer in Music for the UMass Boston Performing Arts Department, and as Adjunct Professor of Music at the Atlantic Union College/Thayer Conservatory.
-Ms. Grant taught flute for many years at the All Newton Music School and Brookline Music School, and at the New England Conservatory Preparatory School.
-These associations gave her the opportunity to participate in pedagogical research studies, develop her own teaching methods with hundreds of students of all ages and levels, and work with students from varied cultures around the world.
-She has taught flute players from more than 19 countries over the course of her career.
+In addition to her work at BFA, Ms. Grant teaches flute performance to undergraduate and graduate music majors and non-majors in the Boston College Music Department, where she has been the only flute performance faculty member for 23 years.
+Her previous college appointments were as Lecturer in Music for the UMASS Boston Performing Arts Department, and as Adjunct Professor of Music at the Atlantic Union College/Thayer Conservatory.
+She has served on the flute faculties of the All Newton Music School, Brookline Music School, Winchester Community Music School, New England Conservatory Preparatory School, and NEC School of Continuing Education.
+Over the course of her career, Ms. Grant has participated in pedagogical research studies, developed her own teaching methods by working with over a thousand students of all ages and levels, and has taught flutists from more than 20 countries.

-In the Boston music community, Ms. Grant has served as President of the Greater Boston Flute Association, Local Chair for the National Flute Association Convention in Boston, and member of the Pappoutsakis Flute Competition Board of Directors.
-Ms. Grant was the Founding Manager and later Artistic Director of the BYSO Intensive Community Program, working with celebrated pedagogue Bonnie Black over the span of 10 years to provide classical music training to hundreds of children from Boston’s inner city and other underrepresented communities.
+In the Boston music community, Ms. Grant has served as President of the Greater Boston Flute Association, Local Chair for the National Flute Association Convention in Boston, member of the Pappoutsakis Flute Competition Board of Directors, adjudicator for the Pappoutsakis Competition Finals, and freelancer on flute and piccolo with Boston area orchestras.
+Ms. Grant was the Founding Manager and later Artistic Director of the Intensive Community Program, working with celebrated pedagogue Bonnie Black over the span of 10 years to provide classical music training to hundreds of children from Boston’s inner city and other underrepresented communities.
 During this time, Ms. Grant was interviewed for several TV shows, including Urban Update with Byron Barnett, Sunday with Liz Walker, and the Susan Warnick Show.
 The National Endowment for the Arts praised the high artistic quality and teaching methods of ICP, calling it a model music training program for underserved youth.

 Ms. Grant received her Master of Music degree in flute performance from the Boston University College of Fine Arts, where she trained with Boston Symphony Orchestra flutist Leone Buyse.
-A native of North Carolina, Ms Grant studied with Brooks de Wetter-Smith at the University of North Carolina at Chapel Hill, where she completed her Bachelor of Music degree in flute performance while continuing her studies in applied mathematics.
-An accomplished performer, Ms. Grant is at home in a wide range of styles, from the Baroque to the contemporary, and in a variety of settings, from concert hall to recording studio.
+A native of North Carolina, Ms Grant studied with Dr. Brooks de Wetter-Smith at the University of North Carolina at Chapel Hill, where she completed her Bachelor of Music degree in flute performance while continuing her studies in applied mathematics.
+An accomplished performer, Ms. Grant is at home in a wide range of styles, from Baroque to Contemporary, and in a variety of settings, from concert hall to recording studio.
 She credits Leone Buyse with influencing her concepts of orchestral playing as well as the Baroque and Classical styles, and she credits Brooks de-Wetter Smith with influencing her concepts of solo performing, as well as the Romantic and Modern styles.
 Ms. Buyse also had a big impact on her piccolo proficiency, as Dr. Smith did with his excellent extended techniques training.
+Both of her legendary teachers, who studied with the combined likes of Marcel Moyse, Jean-Pierre Rampal, James Galway, James Pappoutsakis, and Joseph Mariano, opened her ears to a wide range of sound concepts and tonal colors.
 These skills are all being passed on to students at the BFA.